Ahead of the Bell: Natural gas supplies

-NEW YORK (AP) — The Energy Department is expected to report that the nation's natural gas supplies increased by a range of 25 billion cubic feet to 29 billion cubic feet for the week that ended Sept.
-7, according to analysts surveyed by Platts, the energy information arm of McGraw-Hill Cos.
+NEW YORK (AP) — The Energy Department is expected to report on Thursday that the nation's natural gas supplies grew by 70 billion to 74 billion cubic feet in the week ended Sept.
+28, according to a survey of analysts by Platts, the energy information arm of McGraw-Hill Cos.

-A build of that size would be less than half the 80 billion cubic feet put in storage in the year-ago period and the five-year average addition of 72 billion cubic feet.
+A build of that size would be below the 101 billion cubic feet put in storage in the comparable week a year ago and below the five-year average addition of 78 billion cubic feet.
+The nation's gas reserves remain well above average levels for this time of year.

-The Energy Information Administration will release its weekly report at 10:30 a.m.
-Eastern on Thursday.
+The Energy Information Administration releases its weekly report at 10:30 a.m.
+EDT.